-Governor Cuomo pledged on Wednesday to legalise adult-use recreational Cannabis for the second year in a row.
+Governor Cuomo pledged this month to legalise adult-use recreational Cannabis for the second year in a row.
 He expressed his hopes that New York would become the 12th State in the US to take the step on policy reform to legalise Cannabis.

 Furthermore, the plan features as a key priority in his agenda for 2020.
 Cuomo claimed that tax revenues on a regulated Cannabis market could raise up to $300 million for the State, in addition to addressing long-standing injustices in the authorities enforcement of drug prohibition.